Sunoo/homebridge-camera-ffmpeg/_configs/D-Link-DCS-933L.md

 }
 ```

-## H264 config
+## H.264 config

-This uses H264.
+This uses H.264 with no audio.
 There's approx. 5 secs delay at the start, then smooth video throughout.

 From main config: